-Homemade almond milk is all natural and offers huge flexibility in customizing flavors as well as determining sodium content.
+Homemade almond milk is all natural and offers huge flexibility in customizing flavors as well as removing unhealthy ingredients.
 Most store-bought almond milk brands contain 140-170 mg of sodium per serving, which can add up to a lot if you drink the beverage often.
 So if you are watching sodium in your diet, homemade almond milk is a better alternative over the commercial version.

 Just keep in mind that most commercial brands offer almond milk fortified with calcium carbonate, which provides a significant dose of calcium per serving.
 Homemade almond milk contains only a fraction of the calcium found in commercial almond milk.

 Almond milk has become my everyday choice for morning cereal, hot beverages, and anytime smoothies.
 Whether you want to cream veggies, thicken soups and curries or use in baked goods and pancakes or make smoothies and hot chocolate-- almond milk is a versatile, healthier, low-calorie vegan alternative to full-fat milk and cream.
 In the U.S., commercial almond milk is widely available, but I find it too watery with very little almond content.
 However, I still buy the unsweetened variety when I am short on time to make it at home.

 At the most basic level you need only two ingredients--raw almonds and filtered water.
 At the second level you can add a bit of sweet and salty taste as the basic almond milk flavor is flat.
 At the third level, you can add flavors that show up strongly in the milk--cinnamon, vanilla, chocolate, coffee, dry or fresh shredded coconut--sky is the limit.
 Well, almost!
 Whether to or not to add flavors in almond milk will depend on how you plan to use it.